 Write down why you want a home management binder in the first place.
-What is driving you crazy about your life right now?
-What keeps happening over and over that you could stop simply by getting organized?

 Creating a household binder is pretty simple.
 Ir’s either a physical three-ring binder or a digital equivalent that contains important documents and information about your family life.